jimbobding/seasons/TESTING.md

 - The images on the index and about pages, src = {{ STATIC_URL }} so they were not pointing tho the media folder in amazon s3 bucket, I changed the this to = {{ STATIC_URL }}.
 This fixed the problem and the images displayed.
 - Within the s3 bucket I had accidentally stored some of the images in a folder so it was searching for media > files but the images were media > media > files.
 I corrected this by removing the file and copying the images directly int the bucket.

+#### Functionality Testing

+### Navbar
+- Click on all of the nave bar links.
+- Click onall of the links of the hamberger menu.

+### Results

+### Search engine
+- Search for items taht are n the database.
+- Search for items that are not in the database.
+- Search for key words that are in the items.
+- Search for words that are nothing to do with anything in the database.

+### Results

+####

 [Back to README](https://github.com/jimbobding/seasons/blob/master/README.md)